foxik/vim-makejob/README.md

 `autocmd!
 FileType python compiler pylint`

-Add that line to your `init.vim` and you're good to go for Python files (assuming you have a pylint compiler which hey, if you need one I've [got you covered](http://github.com/djmoch/vim-compiler)).
+Add that line to your `.vimrc` and you're good to go for Python files (assuming you have a pylint compiler which hey, if you need one I've [got you covered](http://github.com/djmoch/vim-compiler)).